RePRGM/Nimperiments/README.md

 A directory brute forcer.
 Plain and simple.
 Probably the most updated project here.
 Next features coming: Abort after x number of request timeouts or 500/503 errors to avoid DOS.

 ## Evil Lsass Twin
 A port of the [Dirty Vanity](https://github.com/deepinstinct/Dirty-Vanity) project to fork and dump the lsass process.
 Requires the `winim` module.
-(Cross-)Compile with `nim c -d:mingw --cpu:amd64 --app=console -d:release --opt:size -d:danger -d:strip -o=evillsasstwin.exe evillsasstwin.nim`
+Numerous IOCs and opportunities for detection since this simple port was not built with stealth in mind.
+Tested on Windows 10 22H2 and Windows 11.(Cross-)Compile with `nim c -d:mingw --cpu:amd64 --app=console -d:release --opt:size -d:danger -d:strip -o=evillsasstwin.exe evillsasstwin.nim`